bnagy/gapstone/README.md

 IMPORTANT
 ===

 Welcome to the "next" branch.
+Upstream is 2.2.

 Latest API in master is 2.1.

 ( FROM THE CAPSTONE README )